 Fully autonomous trucks are still a remote concept, just like cargo delivery drones.
 However, AI in transportation is already being used to facilitate the daily routine of drivers with features like lane-assist, assisted braking, and highway autopilot.

-On top of that, companies benefit from applying AI in transportation to optimize the routes for their fleet using weather and traffic conditions data.
+On top of that, companies benefit from applying artificial intelligence in transportation to optimize the routes for their fleet using weather and traffic conditions data.
 For example, UPS manages to save 10 million gallons of fuel annually just thanks to route optimization.
 In a method called platooning, technology helps multiple trucks to drive efficiently in formation to avoid accidents and lower fuel consumption.

 Source: IBM